 The U.S. Department of Labor administers a Registered Apprenticeship program which tracks apprenticeships nationwide.
 Registered Apprenticeships must also meet certain criteria and all participants earn nationally recognized certificates.
 These apprenticeships are also tracked in the Registered Apprenticeship Partners Information Data System (RAPIDS), which logged more than 533,000 apprentices in 2017, a 42 percent increase from 2013.

 Uptick in Apprenticeship Legislation

 The past three years have seen steady increases in legislation concerning apprenticeship programs at the state level.
-Since 2016, 30 states have passed 60 new apprenticeship laws.
-The volume of apprenticeship legislation has steadily increased since 2016 in terms of both number of laws and number of states addressing the issue.
+Since 2016, at least 30 states have passed 60 new apprenticeship laws.

 Most enacted apprenticeship legislation falls into one of five main categories: